Canon 5DS vs Nikon D850

 - More modern: Reflects 2 years and 5 months of technical progress since the 5DS launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D850 is the clear winner of the contest (12 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D850 is the clear winner of the contest (18 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons